How to Optimize Automated Testing with Everyone's Favorite Butler

 The talk covered various aspects in Test Automation with the motivation to not just automate quality checks but analyze results, re-align tests to make them relevant and effective and map them to the core use-cases.

-Test automation best practices were discussed for Parallelizing tests with orchestrated Jenkins pipelines and using ephemeral test slaves, keeping the test jobs simple and self-contained within their test-data dependencies.
+Test automation best practices were discussed for Parallelizing tests with orchestrated Jenkins pipelines and using ephemeral test agents, keeping the test jobs simple and self-contained within their test-data dependencies.

 Andrew also covered the use of Jenkins to invoke test tools via plugins and scripts sourced from SCM.